Am I eligible for the Help to Buy Equity Loan Scheme?

 Are current home owners eligible?

 Current home owners are able to apply for an Equity Loan however they must sell their current home.
 Help to Buy is designed to assist you to move up the housing ladder and must be your only residence.
 This means you will be expected to sell your current home if moving up the ladder.
-The disposal of your current home will be verified by your solicitor/conveyance before you can proceed to exchange contracts on the Help to Buy Home.
+The disposal of your current home will be verified by your solicitor/conveyancer before you can proceed to exchange contracts on the Help to Buy Home.

-Shared Ownership schemes are primarily aimed at first time buyers but if you currently own a property, it will need to be "sold subject to contract" (you have formally accepted an offer on it) when you apply to us and must be sold when you complete the purchase of a new home.
+Shared Ownership schemes are primarily aimed at first time buyers, but if you currently own a property, it will need to be "sold subject to contract" (you have formally accepted an offer on it) when you apply to us and must be sold when you complete the purchase of a new home.

 Existing shared owners who qualify for assistance are able to move from their existing shared ownership home and purchase a new build home under the shared ownership scheme.
 The existing shared ownership home must be disposed of at the point of purchase.